 Storm Water Regulations

-The state of New Jersey recognizes that storm water discharges into rivers and lakes are primary source of the pollution to these surface water bodies.
-In an effort to minimize pollution from storm sewer system which discharge into these water bodies the state has enacted new storm water rules pertaining to new development.
-IN addition the state is working with municipalities to adopt certain ordinances in an effort to address existing situations.
+The state of New Jersey recognizes that storm water discharges into rivers and lakes are primary sources of the pollution to these surface water bodies.
+In an effort to minimize pollution from storm sewer system which discharge into these water bodies, the state has enacted new storm water rules pertaining to new development.
+In addition, the state is working with municipalities to adopt certain ordinances in an effort to address existing situations.
 Netcong realizes that its storm water collection system ultimately discharges into either lake Musconetcong or the Musconetcong River.
 Netcong Borough applauds the storm water initiatives of the state.
-IN an effort to follow the States lead, Netcong has enacted various municipal ordinances and will be considering additional ordinances which will help minimize pollutants entering the storm water system and ultimately lake Musconetcong and or the Musconetcong River.
+In an effort to follow the States lead, Netcong has enacted various municipal ordinances and will be considering additional ordinances which will help minimize pollutants entering the storm water system and ultimately lake Musconetcong and or the Musconetcong River.
 Ordinances which have been adopted with this aim in mind include the following:

 Pet Waste (Ordinance Chapter 222)

 This ordinance requires that residents who walk their pets, pick up and properly dispose of any waste collected.
 The purpose of this ordinance is to minimize waste left along the streets which will eventually find its way into the storm sewer system and contribute to pollution of the lake and river.

 Litter (Ordinance chapter 200)